code-423n4/2024-03-zksync/docs/Smart contract Section/L1 smart contracts.md

 ### ExecutorFacet

 A contract that accepts L2 batches, enforces data availability and checks the validity of zk-proofs.
-For more information on how pubdata is parsed, processed please refer to this [doc](./Pubdata%20Post%204844.md).
+For more information on how pubdata is parsed, processed please refer to this [doc](./Pubdata%20Post%204844.md) on pubdata post EIP-4844 and this [one](./Handling%20pubdata.md) detailing out the contents.

 The state transition is divided into three stages: